-Are any new mitigation measures required for the CDSP Update?
+Are any new mitigation measures required for the LPSP?

 I. Issues and Supporting Data Sources: AESTHETICS.
-CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+LPSP Impact Conclusion GP EIR Impact Conclusion Does the LPSP Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the CDSP Update?
+Are Any New Mitigation Measures Required for the LPSP?
 Would the project: a) Have a substantial adverse effect on a scenic vista?
 LTS LTS No No No No b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
 LTS LTS (IS) No No No No c) Substantially degrade the existing visual character or quality of the site and its surroundings?
 LTS LTS No No No No d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
 LTS LTS No No No No

-The GP EIR concluded that implementation of the approved General Plan Update, specifically including buildout of the CDSP area, would result in less than significant environmental impacts to aesthetics.
-While buildout of the General Plan would visibly alter the CDSP area
+The GP EIR concluded that implementation of the approved General Plan, specifically including buildout of the LPSP area, would result in less than significant environmental impacts to aesthetics.
+While buildout of the General Plan would result in redevelopment in the LPSP

-Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Issues and Supporting Data Sources: LPSP Impact Conclusion GP EIR Impact Conclusion Does the LPSP Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the CDSP Update? -- ---------------------------------- ----------------------------- -- -- -- -- by allowing new housing-oriented mixed use buildings (or other high-density projects) with taller heights in a neighborhood previously dominated by commercial uses, the GP EIR found that development in accordance with the General Plan Land Use Element would not significantly impact views of the San Gabriel Mountains.
-The GP EIR concluded that the proposed FAR for parcels in the CDSP area would limit the size and bulk of new development, and implementation of proposed GP Update policies would ensure that all new development contributes to the neighborhood's sense of place and contribute to the CDSP area's continued transformation into a walkable mixed use community.
+Are Any New Mitigation Measures Required for the LPSP? -- --------------------------- ----------------------------- --- -- -- -- area, the GP EIR found that development in accordance with the General Plan Land Use Element would not significantly impact views of the San Gabriel Mountains.
+The GP EIR concluded because the north-south alignment of the street grid and the low-density nature of the neighborhood would be preserved; continued views of the San Gabriel Mountains would be available at buildout.